AdHoc-Protocol/AdHoc-protocol/README.md

 ![image](https://user-images.githubusercontent.com/29354319/70128574-0a404880-16b8-11ea-8a4d-efa8a7358dc1.png)

 Compressing this type of data could be advantageous in reducing the amount of data transmitted.
-In such cases, the code generator can utilize the
+In such cases, the code generator can use the
 [Base 128 Varint](https://developers.google.com/protocol-buffers/docs/encoding) encoding
 [algorithm](https://en.wikipedia.org/wiki/Variable-length_quantity)  for encoding single value field data.
-For encoding fields with value collections, the code generator can utilize the `Group Varint Encoding` technique
+For encoding fields with value collections, the code generator can use the `Group Varint Encoding` technique

 This compression algorithms skips the transmission of higher bytes if they are zeros, reducing the amount of data transmitted, and restore the skipped bytes on the receiving end.